-Finger Injuries In Basketball And How To Prevent Them
+BASKETBALL GLOVES: Finger Injuries In Basketball And How To Prevent Them.

-Today, with the progress of wearable technology, Grappz™ finger support compression gloves solve the problem that athletic tape couldn’t.
-Grappz™ offers finger protection without compromising mobility and they’re as efficient as wearing a compression sleeve.
-Unlike tape, the 4-way stretch compression fabric has elasticity allowing your fingers to fully retract and extend.
+Today, with the progress of wearable technology, Grappz™ finger support athletic gloves solve the problem that athletic tape couldn’t.
+Grappz™ offers finger support without compromising mobility and they’re way more efficient.
+Unlike tape, the 4-way stretch fabric has elasticity allowing your fingers to fully retract and extend.
 This provides mobility to maneuver the ball better than if you tape your fingers.
-But the compression still tightly conjoins those two fingers together as a splint for support.
-They’re also quick and easy to apply, machine washable and they’ll never slip off.
-Wearing Grappz™ supports the healing process, helping counteract pain and swelling, due to all the added benefits of compression fabric.
+But these basketball gloves still tightly conjoin two fingers together as a splint creating a great finger brace.
+They are quick and easy to apply, machine washable and they’ll never slip off.
+Wearing Grappz™ supports the healing process, helping counteract pain and swelling, due to all the added benefits of 4-way-stretch fabric.
 Below are the descriptions, causes and aftermath of the most common finger injuries in basketball.